 Muslim Americans have lived on this continent, since the 1600’s, long before this country even became a republic.
 They have endured under slavery, torture, illiteracy, and being bought and sold like cattle, and still managed to hold on to their faith.
 So to think that American Muslims of today, do not know how to maintain or practice their faith in the midst of a country like the United States of America, is untenable, and untenable is a soft word because it’s more like, ludicrous.
 It would be unthinkable for an American Muslim scholar or Imam to render a ruling about practices in another country, and be taken seriously.

 The Prophet ﷺ, and his learned companions, knew how to navigate their way through their society in a way as to avoid what was prohibited upon them.
 This is true for most Muslims, once they know what is prohibited upon them according to the Quran and the Sunna.
 If we can accept, as the majority of scholars do, that the companions of the Prophet were able to navigate through Arab society using the guidance of the Quran and the Sunna, then how can we not accept the possibility that American Muslims could do the same, without outside help?
-The reason the Prophet ﷺ migrated from Mecca to Madinah, was not because they were unable to conduct their affairs morally and comprehensively in an un-Islamic society; the reason he made the Hijra, was because the Muslims under persecution.
+The reason the Prophet ﷺ migrated from Mecca to Madinah, was not because they were unable to conduct their affairs morally and comprehensively in an un-Islamic society; the reason he made the Hijra, was because the Muslims were under oppression and persecution.
 It is a historical fact that the first Hijra was because of persecution, and the same went for the second Hijra.
 This is why the Prophet ﷺ “said the best of you in jaahiliyyah is the best of you in Islam if they understand (the religion).
-In order for people to understand the religion, they the focus has to be upon the texts.
+In order for people to understand the religion, their focus has to be upon the texts.

 It would be grossly irresponsible to say that Thanksgiving, or any observance of it, is prohibited.
 Because to do so, is to say that people gathering to eat, to be amongst their family and loved ones, and to express their thanks to God, is an abomination, and something that angers God.
 To render the holiday and all of the practices haraam would say that it is evil, an abomination, and something that God hates.
 “Say: My Lord forbiddeth only indecencies, such of them as are apparent and such as are within, and sin and wrongful oppression, and that ye associate with Allah that for which no authority hath been revealed, and that ye tell concerning Allah that which ye know not”.